-Geography is regarded as a very valuable subject to have studied and is one of the facilitating subjects which Universities prefer.
+Geography is regarded as a very valuable subject to have studied and is one of the facilitating subjects universities prefer.
 Geography graduates are employed in a wide range of sectors, including the Public Sector, Education, Commerce, Industry, Transport and Tourism.

-Geography graduates have excellent transferable skills, which also attract employers from Business, Law and Finance sectors.
+Geography graduates have excellent transferable skills, which also attract employers from Business, Law and Finance Sectors.